maxfriedmann/cypress-cucumber-preprocessor/docs/configuration.md

 ## Configuration overrides

-Configuration options can be overriden using (Cypress-) [environment variable](https://docs.cypress.io/guides/guides/environment-variables).
-The `filterSpecs` options (described in [docs/tags.md](tags.md)) can for instance be overriden by running Cypress like shown below.
+Configuration options can be overridden using (Cypress-) [environment variable](https://docs.cypress.io/guides/guides/environment-variables).
+The `filterSpecs` options (described in [docs/tags.md](tags.md)) can for instance be overridden by running Cypress like shown below.

 ```
 $ cypress run -e filterSpecs=true